udacity-tom/FSD_MyStore_Frontend/README.md

 To do so access the `psql` prompt as ``postgres`` on the installed Postgres database and enter the following commands at the prompt:

 ```
-CREATE DATABASE storefront_dev;
+CREATE DATABASE mystore;
 CREATE USER storefont_admin WITH PASSWORD 'password';
-GRANT ALL PRIVILEGES ON DATABASE storefront_dev TO storefront_admin;
+GRANT ALL PRIVILEGES ON DATABASE mystore TO storefront_admin;
 ```

 ### Setting the environmental variables